planttheidea/react-rendered-size/README.md

 ## What it is

 This will render a `ReactElement` inside a dummy container outside of the window so that the rendered `height` and `width` (based on the `width` passed) can be calculated.
-This most common use case for this is for virtually rendered elements (such as items in [react-virtualized](https://github.com/bvaughn/react-virtualized)) that are dynamically-sized but also need to have their size calculated prior to being rendered on-screen.
+This most common use case for this is for virtually rendered elements (such as items in [react-virtualized](https://github.com/bvaughn/react-virtualized)) that have dynamic size due to content but also need to have their size calculated prior to being rendered on-screen.

 ## What it isn't

 Magical.
-This will not give you a DOM when there is one, nor will it calculate the height of items that are considered `display: none;`.
-It also doesn't make the DOM magically faster, so use sparingly.
+This will not give you a DOM when there isn't one, nor will it calculate the height of items that are `display: none;`.
+It also doesn't make the DOM magically faster, so use sparingly to avoid performance implications.

 ## Usage